gravitational/teleport/docs/2.5/trustedclusters.md

 $ tsh clusters
 ```

-Trusted clusters also have their own restrictions on user access, i.e.  the
+Trusted clusters also have their own restrictions on user access, i.e.
 _permissions mapping_ takes place.

-### Simple Configuration

-The [trusted clusters](admin-guide.md#trusted-clusters) chapter of the admin guide
-offers an example of a simple configuration which:

-* Uses a static cluster join token defined in a configuration file.
-* Does not cover inter-cluster role based access control (RBAC).

-This guide's focus is on more in-depth coverage of trusted clusters features.

 ## Join Tokens